• Raiz - Carbono Galeria

 b.
 1985, Rio de Janeiro (RJ), Brazil | Lives and works in the city of Porto, Portugal.

-Participated in collective exhibitions such as: "Big Mama Thornton”, (Gallery Nosco - London - United Kingdom, 2023), "Time is a child at play", (The Little Collector / Carbono Gallery - SP - Brazil, 2023), "Holiday camp", (Plato Gallery - Évora - Portugal, 2023), "Hearts On Fire", (The Bad Man / Plato - Lisbon - Portugal, 2023), "| fɛmɪnɪn |" (Gallery Nosco - Brussels - Belgium, 2023), “Summer Exhibition 2022”, (Chrysalid Gallery, Rotterdam - Netherlands, 2022); “Viva Brasil !”, (College of Arts of the University of Coimbra - Coimbra - Portugal, 2022); “Toll of Me - Focus Brazil” (Not a Museum - Lisbon - Portugal, 2021); ”Reality Check: Life AfterRetirement” (Espaço Espelho d'Água - Lisbon - Portugal, 2020); “What Let Joy Blossom”, (Galeria Sete, Coimbra, Portugal, 2020); "We Were Never Anything" - First Rejected Art Biennial (Galeria Los14, Mexico, 2018); 42nd Ribeirão Preto Art Salon (Ribeirão Preto, São Paulo, Brazil, 2017); 45th Luiz Sacilotto Contemporary Art Salon (Santo André, São Paulo, Brazil, 2017); and "Through the Weave", curated by Marcus Lontra (HAG – Home Art Gallery, São Paulo, Brazil, 2016).
+Participated in group exhibitions such as: "Big Mama Thornton" (Gallery Nosco - London - United Kingdom, 2023), "Time is a child at play" (The Little Collector / Carbon Gallery - SP - Brazil, 2023), "Holiday Camp" (Plato Gallery - Évora - Portugal, 2023), "Hearts On Fire" (A Homem Mau / Plato - Lisbon - Portugal, 2023), "| fɛmɪnɪn |" (Gallery Nosco - Brussels - Belgium, 2023), "Summer Exhibition 2022" (Chrysalid Gallery, Rotterdam - Netherlands, 2022); "Viva Brasil!"
+(College of Arts of the University of Coimbra - Coimbra - Portugal, 2022); "Toll of Myself - Focus Brazil" (Not a Museum - Lisbon - Portugal, 2021); "Reality Check: Life After Retirement" (Espaço Espelho d'Água - Lisbon - Portugal, 2020); "What Let Joy Bloom" (Galeria Sete, Coimbra, Portugal, 2020); "We Were Never Anything" - First Rejected Art Biennial (Galeria Los14, Mexico, 2018); 42nd Ribeirão Preto Art Salon (Ribeirão Preto, São Paulo, Brazil, 2017); 45th Luiz Sacilotto Contemporary Art Salon (Santo André, São Paulo, Brazil, 2017); and "Through the Weave", curated by Marcus Lontra (HAG – Home Art Gallery, São Paulo, Brazil, 2016).

 Representative galleries

-Arteformatto Gallery , Sao Paulo
+AM Gallery , São Paulo

-Gallery NOSCO, Belgium
+Gallery NOSCO , Belgium